molecules/English_Spanish_Dictionary/class/Lesson_02.md

 |He<BR>She<BR>It | is<BR>'s| is not<BR>'s not | Is he ...?<BR> Is she ...?<BR> Is it ...? |
 |You<BR>We<BR>They | are<BR>'re| are not<BR>'re not | Are you ...?<BR> Are we ...?<BR> Are they ...? |

 (Chart from the "Learn Easy English" video <a href="https://www.youtube.com/watch?v=YAELd7I6-7Y>">"AM, IS & ARE"</a>)

 ## Inverting the meaning of a sentence.
 Invertir el significado de una oración.

-When we want to invert the meaning of a sentence, in Spanish, we add the word "no", but in English we add the word "not" or "do not".
+When we want to invert the meaning of a sentence...
+   ... in Spanish, we add the word "no"
+   ... in English we add the word "not" or "do not"

-Cuando queremos invertir el significado de una oración, en español, añadimos la palabra "no", pero en inglès, añadimos la palabra "not" o las palabras "do not".
+Cuando queremos invertir el significado de una oración ...
+   ... en español, añadimos la palabra "no"
+   ... en inglès, añadimos la palabra "not" o las palabras "do not".

 I am happy.
 Estoy feliz.